metalbear-co/metalbear.co/content/en/blog/mirrord-internals/index.md

 ## Mirroring network traffic & web servers 💻

-I want to do a quick walkthrough of how a simple webserver would work when run with mirrord and how this led me to find my first bug!
+I want to do a quick walkthrough of how a simple webserver would work when run with mirrord and how this led me to finding my first bug!
 So, in general, web servers implement the flow of creating a socket and accepting connections on it by making the following system calls sequentially -  `socket`, `bind`, `listen`, `accept`[^2].

 Referring to the notes on the Linux manual for [listen](https://man7.org/linux/man-pages/man2/listen.2.html#NOTES), we discuss these system calls in detail and how mirrord handles them.

 ### [1] socket

 [socket](https://man7.org/linux/man-pages/man2/socket.2.html) returns a _socket descriptor_ referring to a communication endpoint.
-However, in case of a process calling `socket` being run with mirrord, we do provide similar behavior, but we also need to keep a log of this endpoint in an internal data structure.
-Now to describe this data structure and what's going on behind the scenes I will refer to to these diagrams below -
+When mirrord hooks a process’ `socket` call,  it maintains that original behavior, but also keeps a record of the new socket in an internal data structure.
+To describe this data structure and what's going on behind the scenes I will refer to these diagrams below -

 - The local process calls `socket`, which then tries to find the `socket` symbol in libc from the shared library dependencies.